chrisadie/chrisadie.github.io/_pages/genealogy/JohnAdieBiography.md

 [^1]: Naval vessels were rated according to their size and armament, with first-rate ships being the most heavily armed.

 [^2]: Captain Michael Thomas Weathrall, (1770-1824), based in Calcutta, may have been a relative - possibly Mary Ann’s older brother?
+If this is true, it is likely that Mary Ann joined HMS Chiffonne in Calcutta.

 [^3]: It is possible that Mary Ann was on one of the other vessels in the homeward-bound convoy, and the child was conceived when they anchored in Table Bay.
 However, John’s words seem to support the assumption that she was on Chiffonne.